Bio Heat Lamp Therapy

 Bio Heat Lamp Therapy can be used in conjunction with the acupuncture therapy and moxibustion/moxipuncture.
 This can greatly improve the result of the therapy.

 A heat lamp is positioned 12-18 inches above an area of the body with bare skin exposed from the body.
-Length of self-treatment for a single condition is typically 15–30 minutes.
+The length of treatment for a single condition is typically 15–30 minutes.

 - BIO lamps raises the temperature in the tissue.
 The application of warmth alone is known to boost the micro-circulation through small blood vessels, improving the delivery of oxygen and nutrients to cells.

 - It results in the expansion of capillary vessels, rejuvenation of cells, and the promotion of blood circulation, which help to remove toxins from cells.

 - It increases the extensibility of collagen tissues, decreases joint stiffness, produces pain relief and relieves muscle spasms.

 This therapy will not be used in the following cases:

 - Pregnant women and people experiencing fever, otitis media, splenitis, ophthalmic diseases, varicose veins, open pulmonary tuberculosis, serious arteriosclerosis, and with bleeding tendencies should avoid TDP mineral lamp therapy.